tum-pbs/PhiFlow/README.md

 If you would like to get right into it and have a look at some example code, check out the following files in the `apps` directory:

 - [simulation101.py](apps/simulation101.py): Runs a state simulation and displays it in the browser
-- [optimize_pressure.py](apps/optimize_pressure.py): Uses TensorFlow to optimize a velocity channel.
+- [optimize_pressure.py](apps/optimize_pressure.py): Uses TensorFlow to optimization_step a velocity channel.
 TensorBoard can be started from the GUI and displays the loss.

 The [simulation documentation](documentation/sim.md) explains the core simulation classes and gives code examples of how to use them.